Table of contents

 A marketing channel is simply the path your product or service takes to reach your customers.
 It’s the bridge between what you create and the people who need it.

 Getting your channel strategy right is everything.
 The right channels amplify your efforts, while the wrong ones waste your time and resources.
+Read more in our article on what is a marketing channel.

 Most businesses actually get zero distribution channels to work.
-Poor distribution - not product - is the number one cause of failure"
+Poor distribution — not product — is the number one cause of failure.

 Peter Thiel, PayPal Founder & Investor